- We advise you to exercise normal safety precautions in Bosnia and Herzegovina.

 You are required to register with the local police within 48 hours of arrival in Bosnia and Herzegovina.
 Hotels will usually organise this for you on arrival.
 You do not require a visa for stays of up to three months.
 If you are intending to stay in Bosnia and Herzegovina for longer than three months you should obtain a temporary residence permit.

-For children (under 18 years of age) travelling alone or with one parent, local immigration authorities, in addition to the child's passport, may require a letter of consent from the non-travelling parent(s) and a copy of the child's birth certificate.
+For children (under 18 years of age) travelling alone or with one parent, local immigration authorities, may require a letter of consent from the non-travelling parent(s) and a copy of the child's birth certificate, in addition to the child's passport.
 You should check these requirements with an Embassy or Consulate of Bosnia and Herzegovina.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.